Shelbournator/thoughts/_posts/2026-01-26-the-frame-problem.md

 description: "Why smart teams get stuck on ill-defined problems, and why 'Lateral Thinking' is actually a mechanism for reducing search space."
 ---

-There are moments when a problem feels harder than it should.
-Not complex, exactly—just resistant, awkward, oddly shaped.
+Some problems are harder to sovle that they should be.
+They're not complex, exactly-just resistant awkward, oddly shaped.
 Ambiguous.

-I ran into this recently [fixing my bike]({% post_url 2026-01-09-debugging-the-drivetrain %}).
+I ran into an ambiguous problem recently when [fixing my bike]({% post_url 2026-01-09-debugging-the-drivetrain %}).
 I had a plausible solution (derailleur alignment), but the more I applied it, the less confident I became.
 The issue wasn’t effort or tools; it was orientation.
 I was solving *something*, but I didn’t yet understand what kind of problem I had.

 That same pattern shows up constantly in organisations.
 A recurring issue bounces between teams.
 There’s back-and-forth, partial fixes, and long threads.
 Everyone is competent.
 Work is being done.
 But the problem keeps resurfacing.